04 Jan, 2022 An observable process in reconciliation of Māori with the wider Church

 I have met with kaumatua on numerous occasions where there was no prior relationship.
 The fact that I’m of European descent has been obvious.
 How do you build bridges where there is cultural mistrust?

 I’ve found that nothing builds bridges quicker here in New Zealand than connecting through the stories of our history.
 The conversation we then engage around the stories reflects the things we understand, value or have empathy around.
-Common understandings are thus discovered, and trust develops – bypassing cultural and skin colour differences.
+Common understandings are thus discovered, and trust develops – bypassing cultural and skin-colour differences.

-However, because I am a Christian, I’ve increasingly noticed that the bridge that is being built isn’t only a racial one; it is a religious one!
+However, because I am a Christian, I’ve increasingly noticed that the bridge that is being built isn’t only a racial one; it is a religious one.

 (2) STORY – A BRIDGE FOR RECONCILIATION

 Firstly it was profound because I am a NZer of European descent, with a skin colour the same as that of those who oppressed his ancestors.
+The release requires no racial judgement on their part in an environment that is sadly becoming increasingly racially charged.

 But there is more.

-Each Pākehā / non-Māori Christian who had taken a selfless interest in the story, reflecting that they respected the values of Te Tiriti and somewhat esteemed things Māori, had been a part of the process!
+Each Pākehā / non-Māori Christian who had taken a selfless interest in the story, reflecting that they respected the values of Te Tiriti while also in some way esteeming things-Māori had been a part of the process!

 Put differently, as the wider Church in New Zealand grows in its valuing of Te Tiriti, I think (on an observational basis) that much of the needed reconciliation between many Māori and the wider Church is now in a process of taking place by itself.